At some point recurring customer credit card payments will fail, for example, a customer’s card may have expired.

 The customer must update the credit card details using the widget or can be done as well in the Dashboard.

 There are 2 scenarios here:

-- If customer updates the credit card before the last charge attempt, the subscription is in the past_due state, then the latest unpaid, unclosed invoice for the subscription will be retried
+- If the customer updates the credit card before the last charge attempt, the subscription is in the past due state, then the latest unpaid, unclosed invoice for the subscription will be retried

 Configure in Stripe to email customers to keep their payment information up to date and prevent failed payments.